 For very low clearness index values when the clouds are thick, the SPN1 sensitivity reduces as clearness index reduces.
-Note that this may also include periods when the SPN1 and TBM instrument domes are covered with water droplets which strongly absorb the NIR part of the solar spectrum.
-Higher values of clearness index greater than 0.3 are typical of lighter cloud, with a diffuse spectrum very similar to global.
+Note that this may also include periods when the SPN1 and TBM instrument domes are covered with water droplets, which strongly absorb the NIR part of the solar spectrum.
+Values of clearness index greater than 0.3 are typical of lighter cloud, with a diffuse spectrum very similar to global.

-5.2.2 Direct/diffuse partition
+5.2.2 Direct/Diffuse partition

-Considering the sky radiance, there is always a zone close to the Sun where the radiance falls away from that of the bright solar disk towards the average level of the diffuse sky.
-The slope of this fall-off depends largely on the aerosol and water vapour content of the atmosphere.
-The cut-off point at which the radiance is counted as DNI or DHI is to some extent arbitrary, and is usually made at 2.5° away from the sun based on the recommended opening half-angle for pyrheliometers by the CIMO guide (WMO, 2010).
+Considering the sky radiance, there is always a zone close to the sun where the radiance reduces with distance from the sun, from that of the bright solar disc towards the average brightness of the diffuse sky.
+The shape of this curve depends largely on the aerosol and water content of the atmosphere, with liquid water or ice having a large effect.
+Gueymard (2001) shows some good examples of this variation for different atmospheric constituents, and Segal-Rosenheimer (2013) describes some modelling of the effect of cirrus clouds on the solar aureole (Segal-Rosenheimer et al., 2013).

+The cut-off point at which the radiance is counted as DNI or DHI is to some extent arbitrary, and is usually made at 2.5° away from the sun based on the opening half-angle for pyrheliometers recommended by the CIMO guide (WMO, 2010).

-As mentioned above, the DNI measurement from SPN1 is derived from the difference between the highest reading of the seven thermopile detectors (MAX), that is fully exposed to the sun and the lowest reading (MIN), that is fully shaded from the sun.
-Where there is more than one detector exposed to the sun, the highest reading is always used.
-The effective aperture for this measurement changes with the relative position of the sun with respect to SPN1 shadowmask, but it is always at least ±5°, which is significantly larger than a standard pyrheliometer (±2.5°) (WMO, 2010).
+As mentioned above, the DNI measurement from SPN1 is derived from the difference between the highest reading of the seven thermopile detectors (MAX), which is fully exposed to the sun, and the lowest reading (MIN), which is fully shaded from the sun.
+Where more than one detector is exposed to the sun, the highest reading is always used.
+The effective aperture for this measurement changes with the relative position of the sun with respect to SPN1 shadow mask, but it is always at least $\pm 5^{\circ}$, which is significantly larger than a standard pyrheliometer $(\pm 2.5^{\circ})$ (WMO, 2010).
 This means that DNI measurement from SPN1 will include a larger part of the circumsolar aureole compared to standard pyrheliometers.
-In other words, in most cases the DHI measurement will exclude a part of the aureole energy contribution, thus leading to DHI underestimations and DNI overestimation from SPN1 when compared to a standard TBM.
+In other words, in most cases the DHI measurement will exclude a part of the aureole energy contribution, thus leading to DHI underestimation and DNI overestimation from SPN1 when compared to a standard TBM.

-Solar Aureole measurement
+Solar aureole measurement

-There are only few reported measurements of the intensity of the solar aureole with respect to the considered opening half-angle.
-For example, Wilbert et al. (2011, 2012) reported aureole intensity measurements for angles between 0.475° and 5° from the centre of the sun disk.
-To understand the aureole for larger opening half angles relevant to the SPN1, the Winster tracker was operated with an additional shaded pyranometer with a larger shading disk covering $\pm 6.5^{\circ}$ (referred as DHI{6.5}) during the same period as the reference TBM measurements made using a 2.5° shading ball (referred as DHI{2.5} in this section).
-The difference between these two measurements is the circumsolar horizontal irradiance between the half angles 2.5° and 6.5°, referred to as aureole energy in this paper.
+There are few reported measurements of the intensity of the solar aureole with respect to the considered opening halfangle.
+For example, Wilbert et al. (2011, 2012) reported aureole intensity measurements for angles between 0.475 and 5° from the centre of the sun disc.
+To understand the aureole for larger opening half angles relevant to the SPN1, the Winster tracker was operated with an additional shaded pyranometer with a larger shading disc covering $\pm 6.5^{\circ}$ (referred to as DHI{6.5}) during the same period as the reference TBM measurements made using a 2.5° shading ball (referred to as DHI{2.5} in this section).
+The difference between these two measurements is the circumsolar horizontal irradiance between the half angles 2.5 and 6.5°, referred to as aureole energy in this paper.